RAMP-project/RAMP/docs/source/examples/using_excel/using_excel.rst

 .. parsed-literal::

-    /Users/mohammadamintahavori/Documents/GitHub/RAMP/ramp/core/core.py:738: UserWarning: No windows is declared, default window of 24 hours is selected warnings.warn(UserWarning("No windows is declared, default window of 24 hours is selected"))
+    UserWarning: No windows is declared, default window of 24 hours is selected warnings.warn(UserWarning("No windows is declared, default window of 24 hours is selected"))

-Once the users and appliacnes are added to the use_case instance, the user can get a pd.DataFrame or an excel file of all the data with the default values:
+Once the users and appliances are added to the :code:`use_case` instance, the user can get a pd.DataFrame or an .xlsx file of all the data with the default values.

 Exporting the database
 ~~~~~~~~~~~~~~~~~~~~~~